slatedocs/slate/source/includes/_send_to_supplier_templates.md

 ### CC Fields

 In [Purchase Order Details](/slate/#get-purchase-order-details) you will get `creator_email`, you can set that value in `cc` field.

+### Uploads Fields

+`uploads` accept list of ids, and must be Array values.
+If uploads are send while saving or updating template, they are ignored. `uploads` are only available when you are sending template to the supplier.

 ### HTTP Request